fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/ObjectEdit.md

     }
 ```

-The meta configuration is very powerfull you can render every property as you want and have many features like Conditional updtaes, unlimited configuratable wrapper components, label and description resolving and much much more.
+The meta configuration is very powerfull you can render every property as you want and have many features like Conditional updates, unlimited configurable wrapper components, label and description resolving and much much more.
-Also there is no requirement to use MudBlazor Components.
+There is no requirement to use MudBlazor Components.
 For example lets configure a property to render with the Syncfusion RichTextEditor

 ```csharp
 public class MyModel {